 - Is traffic going to be horrible?

-There is a lot of road construction happening around and on the way to Bloomington, so the best plan is to allow plenty of time for travel.
+The best plan is to allow plenty of time for travel.
 The Waze app provides live updates on traffic conditions and travel times.

 - Saturday's Homecoming Huddle, what are the details?

 The Homecoming Huddle is the perfect way to get together with other IUAA members for a spirited IU tailgate, including delicious food and live entertainment before the big game.